Water Withdrawal Permits

 "New" versus "Initial" Permits

 To avoid confusion it is important to understand the differences between the terms "Initial Permit" and "New Permit".
-The two sets of bulleted points, below, describe the differences.
-Briefly, a "new" permit is for a facility that has not yet been in operation, or is increasing its taking, or never filed an Annual Water Withdrawal Reporting Form or filed it after February 15, 2012, otherwise, the permit required for your facility is an "Initial Permit".
+A "new" permit is for a facility that has not yet been in operation, or is increasing its taking, or never filed an Annual Water Withdrawal Reporting Form or filed it for the first time after February 15, 2012.
+Otherwise, the permit required for your facility is an "Initial Permit".

 Applications for "Initial Permits" are due by the dates shown in Table 1 but the operation may continue without a permit until that date as long as annual Water Withdrawal Reporting Forms continue to be filed.
-Applications for "New Permits" are required before a water withdrawal system can be put into operation.
+Application and approval are required before a new water withdrawal system can be put into operation.
+Application forms for all permit types can be found online.

 Initial Permits Under The New Law